scherermichael-oss/conventional-mergebot/README.md

 ## Getting started

+[Conventional Commits](https://conventionalcommits.org) are great to automate releases without worrying about versions and changelogs.
+[Tools as Semantic Release](https://github.com/semantic-release/semantic-release) use the contents of commit message to get all needed information.
+But creating these commit messages is not easy since you have to strictly follow the specified convention.

-This GitHub application uses the title and description of a pull request to create a merge commit.
-Based on the commit message, it is possible to automatically determine the correct [SemVer](https://semver.org) version of the next release.
+This GitHub application uses the title and description of a pull request to create an appropriate merge commit for you.
+This way, you can use the comfortable editor on GitHub to compose it.

-The generated commit message follows the pattern defined by [Conventional Commits](https://conventionalcommits.org) as you can see in the following sample:
+> Hint: [Pull request templates](https://help.github.com/en/github/building-a-strong-community/about-issue-and-pull-request-templates#pull-request-templates) allow even new contributors to easily create correct messages.

+Here you can see an example of a conventional commit message:

 ```
 feat: Introducing a cool feature.